-When planning events that are open to the public, make sure that your organization’s events are accessible for guests with disabilities.
-Your organization’s event may require a sign language interpreter, large print handouts, or simply making sure that the room you reserve is easily accessible.
-Please review the guidelines below with those accessibility needs in mind:
+Whether you are planning a large meeting for colleagues or a seminar that is open to the public, designing an event that is accessible ensures the inclusion and participation of all, including persons with disabilities.
+For example, your event may require a sign language interpreter, large print handouts or simply making sure that the room you reserve is easily accessible.

 The event sponsor is responsible for planning and providing the accessibility needs of participants with disabilities.
 Planning for access in advance will optimize the opportunity for a well-planned accessible event and minimize the need to make last minute changes.
 The costs associated with access are considered part of the overall expense of the event and best practice is to include the expense of any anticipated accommodations as a budget item in the planning process.

 We encourage building accessibility in on the front-end in both practice and budget, as you would catering, AV or other event needs.